hollinrakedp/DHHardenSystem/README.md

 ### Import-HardenSystemConfig

-This is useds to import a configuration file created with the 'Export-HardenSystemConfig' command.
+This is used to import a configuration file created with the 'Export-HardenSystemConfig' command.
 It can be piped directly to 'Invoke-HardenSystem'.

 ### Export-LocalGPO

 This is used to export the system's current Local Group Policy configuration.

+### Get-LGPO

+Downloads and extracts the LGPO.exe tool from Microsoft to the module's LGPO folder.
+Requires Internet access.
+Run this once to automatically obtain the dependency.

+### Clear-LocalGroupPolicy

+Removes local Group Policy settings (user and/or computer) from the system.
+Useful for reverting GPO configurations or starting fresh.

 ## To-Do

-There are a few items I'm looking to possibly add to this module.
-This list is mainly to remind myself and there's no guarantees it'll be added at any point.

-- Invoke-LocalGPO: Allow import of custom PolicyFiles
-- Invoke-HardenSystem: Add parameter to export the configuration being applied
-- Export of the current system configuration
+- Nothing currently

 ## Resources